(Original version published in ComputerWorld UK)

-IT benchmarking can seem esoteric, dull or even nerdy – until you realise that it is can be a critical catalyst for business transformation.
-How so?
-Because as the saying goes: ‘You cannot aim to go somewhere unless you know where you are starting from.’
-And benchmarking tells you where you are – not where you would like to be.
+As the saying goes: ‘You cannot aim to go somewhere unless you know where you’re starting from.’
+And benchmarking tells you where you are – not where you’d like to be.

-To begin with, what actually is benchmarking?
-Essentially it is the comparison of an organisation’s practices and performance against A) its peers and B) industry best practice standards.
 But good benchmarking doesn’t just look at IT in isolation.
-It also seeks to identify those innovations, processes and practices that can optimise the business by, say, improving customer services, streamlining processing cycles and spending smart.
+It also seeks to identify those innovations, processes and practices that can optimise the business by; improving customer services, streamlining processing cycles and spending smartly.

 A business investment

-To the enlightened benchmarking is a critical business tool.
-This view is based on the understanding that technology underpins nearly every enterprise function and the better it works the healthier the company.
-The 2010 Global Bench¬marking Report surveyed 450 organisations in 44 countries and found that 68% of them used benchmarking and of those that were not, 60% planned to with the next 3 years.
-The main benefits cited were A) improving performance and processes B) understanding how other organisations operate and C) addressing major business strategy issues.
+To the enlightened, benchmarking is a critical business tool.
+This view is based on the understanding that technology underpins nearly every enterprise function and the better it works, the healthier the company.
+A recent Global Benchmarking Report surveyed 450 organisations in 44 countries and found that 68% of them used benchmarking and of those that had not, 60% planned to with the next 3 years.
+The main benefits cited were:

 Strategy for continuous improvement